Need help with booking? Send us a message.

 Cash: Bring enough local currency.
 There are no ATMs beyond Kathmandu.

-While the Helambu Ama Yangri Trek does not ascend to extreme altitudes like Everest Base Camp or Annapurna Circuit, altitude sickness can still affect individuals due to elevation gains, especially around Tharepati and Ama Yangri Peak.
+While the Helambu Ama Yangri Trek does not reach extreme altitudes like Everest Base Camp or the Annapurna Circuit, altitude sickness can still affect individuals due to elevation gains, especially around Tharepati and Ama Yangri Peak.
 Asiana Treks and Tours is committed to your safety and has trained guides who closely monitor all trekkers for symptoms of AMS (Acute Mountain Sickness).

 Preventative Tips:

-Hydrate often: Drink 3–4 liters of water per day.
+Hydrate often: Drink 3–4 litres of water per day.

 Avoid alcohol: It can exacerbate symptoms and dehydrate the body.